Northern Oil & Gas Inc

 ⚠ What to Watch

-- • As a pure non-operated exploration and production (E&P) company, it is a cyclical price-taker lacking the predictable cash flows required for a 'forever' dividend strategy.
+- • As a pure-play non-operated exploration and production (E&P) company, it is a cyclical price-taker lacking the predictable cash flows required for a conservative dividend strategy.

-- • Track record of severe dividend cuts during industry downturns (92.9% cut in 2019, 56.4% cut in 2020) proves the payout is highly vulnerable to commodity price shocks.
+- • A track record of severe dividend cuts during industry downturns (92.9% cut in 2019, 56.4% cut in 2020) proves the payout is highly vulnerable to commodity price shocks.

 📊 Historical Trends (10 Years)